Know your options before selecting the perfect stair tread for your project.

 Brazillian Cherry is a very strong hardwood that is considerably harder than most woods.
 It is a mostly straight-grained hardwood with rich color and reddish undertones that adds warmth and elegance to any room.
 With time and exposure to light, the wood may darken.
 It is not recommended for damp or high humidity environments due to the natural ability of the wood to store water.

 In addition, it is popular to whitewash or bleach wood to give it an antique distressed look while lightening the surface of the wood.
 Sometimes pigment is added prior to the finish coat allowing the natural grain to pop more.

-Antiqued knotty pin was selected for the treads on this staircase to complement the wide aged pine board flooring on this Nantucket home.
-Pine is a softer wood that will more easily wear over-time than hardwoods.
+Antiqued knotty pine was selected for the treads on this staircase to complement the wide-aged pine board flooring on this Nantucket home.
+Pine is a softer wood that will more easily wear over time than hardwoods.

 For exterior staircases, ironwoods are recommended such as Ipe or Cumaru.
 Additionally, although much softer redwood and cedar are good options since they stand up better than other species to the elements.
 To maintain the natural beauty of these woods they require regular oiling and care, or they can be left exposed to the elements to age to a grayish appearance.

 Keuka Studios can provide stair treads and landings in your wood of choice, to be finished on-site by your contractor.